Dynamic QR Codes vs. Static QR Codes

 need to encode is a unique asset id.
 Application will connect to the correct data source, fetch information for the asset dynamically and display it to the user.

-How To Use Dynamic QR Codes For Field Service Operations
+How To Use Dynamic QR Codes For Asset Management And Field Service Operations

 The simplest and most obvious dynamic codes' use is giving field technicians or customers ability to access newest detailed information on the asset or equipment by